 Funding for full fibre broadband connections

-The Government has 2 voucher schemes to help those not currently due to receive a future-proof full fibre broadband connection to their home or business.
+The Government has 2 voucher schemes available to increase gigabit-capable connectivity in rural areas.
+They aim to help small and medium sized businesses and residential homes not currently due to receive a future-proof full fibre broadband connection.

 Gigabit Broadband Voucher Scheme